orionhealth/XBDD/docs/INSTALL.md

 - Frontend
 - Mongo

-Each of these is their own top level directory and can be customised, rebuilt and re-deployed.
+Each of these is their own top level directory and can be customised, rebuilt and re-deployed independently.

 ## Customising /backend